Norse settlements in Greenland: Encounters with Inuit / Paleo-Eskimo

 Both archaeological finds and written evidence show that there were encounters between Inuit cultures (Paleo-Eskimo or Dorset cultures) and Scandinavians.
 Whether these encounters were regular trade relations or just occasional – possibly warlike – contacts is controversial.
 Inuit oral traditions, which were only recorded in writing in the 18th and 19th centuries, report several military conflicts.
 Scandinavian relics, especially iron objects, have been discovered several times in Inuit archaeological sites.
 It is unknown whether these were obtained through peaceful exchange or robbery.

-The Saga of Erik the Red (Eiríks saga rauða) tells of a battle that the Icelander Thorfinn Karlsefni fought with the skrælingjar and in which two of Karlsefni's men and four Inuit were killed.
+The Saga of Erik the Red tells of a battle that the Icelander Thorfinn Karlsefni fought with the skrælingjar and in which two of Karlsefni's men and four Inuit were killed.
 In the Icelandic Gottskálks Annálar it is recorded for 1379 that skrælingjar raided the Grænlendingar, killed 18 men and enslaved two servants.
 However, the authenticity and accuracy of this source is doubted by some historians, and both Jared Diamond and Jørgen Meldgaard caution that it may actually describe an attack that occurred between Norse and Sámi in Northern Europe, or an attack on the Icelandic coast by European pirates, assuming such an attack really did occur.
-A church document describes a 1418 attack that has been attributed to Inuit by modern scholars, however historian Jack Forbes has claimed that this supposed attack actually refers to a Russian-Karelian attack on Norse settlers in Northern Norway, which was known locally as "Greenland" and has been mistaken by modern scholars for Greenland located in North American.
+A church document describes a 1418 attack that has been attributed to Inuit by modern scholars, however historian Jack Forbes has claimed that this supposed attack actually refers to a Russian-Karelian attack on Norse settlers in Northern Norway, which was known locally as Greenland and has been mistaken by modern scholars for Greenland located in North America.
 Archaeological examinations, however, have revealed that many Norse farms were burned down, and there are signs that the Western settlement was left in haste.
 This has led some historians to maintain that attacks from Inuit played a large role in the disappearance of the Norse settlements.